Financial-Times/next-syndication-api/README.md

 You will notice that [next-syndication-dl](https://github.com/Financial-Times/next-syndication-dl) does not have its own `config` directory.

-Don't worry, this is by design: the `config` directory and the `pandoc-dpkg` directories are both symlinked to the root of the project by the `make install` task.
+Don't worry, this is by design: the `config` directory and the `pandoc-dpkg` directories are both symlinked to the root of the project by the `npm install` task.

 ## Emails